Firenze (horse)

 Firenze (1884–1902), also recorded as "Firenzi", was an American Thoroughbred Hall of Fame racehorse.
-During her six year racing career, she won 47 of 82 starts and retired as the second-highest money-earning filly in American history.
+During her six-year racing career, she won 47 of 82 starts and retired as the second-highest money-earning filly in American history.
 She was retroactively named the American Champion Three-Year-Old Filly of 1887 and American Champion Older Female Horse for three straight years.
 She repeatedly defeated the top colts of the day including the future Hall of Famers, Hanover and Kingston.
 In the 1888 season, she was the only horse to beat Preakness Stakes winner, The Bard.

 Background

-Firenze was a bay filly foaled at Elmendorf Farm in Lexington, Kentucky.
+Firenze was a bay mare foaled at Elmendorf Farm in Lexington, Kentucky.
 Her sire was Glenelg, who made his first start as a three-year-old in the 1869 Belmont Stakes and finished second.
 Glenelg developed into a top-notch handicap horse and then became a four-time leading sire whose offspring were known for their soundness.
 Firenze's dam Florida was a full sister to the great Hindoo.

 She was sold as a yearling by breeder Daniel Swigert to lawyer and businessman James Ben Ali Haggin for $2,600.
 She was trained by James Murphy at age two and subsequently by Matt Byrnes.